ilyabelikin/DiveIntoSpriteKit/README.md

 ### Physics body shape
 SpriteKit seems to have an issue making an alpha-based outline for physical body for junk sattelite.
 As a result collision detection is off.
 You can see the physics bodies by switching `view.showsPhysics = true`.

 We made a new version of the graphical asset to see if it is related to the way it's done, but it seems unrelated.
-No we are asking for help: [SKSpriteNode physics body peculiar shape issue](https://stackoverflow.com/questions/56817220/skspritenode-physics-body-peculiar-shape-issue)
+No we are asking for help: [SpriteKit: physics body “alpha” shape issues](https://stackoverflow.com/questions/56817220/skspritenode-physics-body-peculiar-shape-issue)

 ### Memory leak
 Fixing the timer is solving main performance drag, but the app is still gobbling memory over time.
 We are looking for a solution.